On the News Journal’s Facebook page, the post associated with the article prompted dozens of emphatic comments like these:

 If I had a chance to sit down with Mr. Knisley, Mr. Norris, Ms. Yoder, Ms. Ellsworth, Ms. Ridgeway and Mr. Finn-Medley, I would have a few questions for them.
 Why do you think that Delaware’s pedestrians are so stupid?
 Why are they, for example, stupider than California pedestrians?
 Texas pedestrians?
 Colorado pedestrians?
 Was 16-year old Michael Gropp stupid?
 Is it something in our water?
 And (if they were still listening) if Delaware has the stupidest pedestrians in America, what does that say about the rest of the state?
 Is Delaware as a whole just the stupidest state in America?
 Or is it just an isolated sub-population of morons walking around and hurling their bodies in front of fast-moving cars for no good reason while the rest of us are okey-dokey?

-If Mr. Knisley, Mr. Norris, Ms. Yoder, Ms. Ellsworth, Ms. Ridgeway and Mr. Finn-Medley were still interested in continuing a conversation I would point out to them that there is an alternative explanation for Delaware’s catastrophically high level of pedestrian carnage that does not require us to posit that we have a unique class of moronic pedestrians compared to other states.
+If Mr. Knisley, Mr. Norris, Ms. Yoder, Ms. Ellsworth, Ms. Ridgeway and Mr. Finn-Medley were still interested in continuing a conversation I would point out to them that there is an alternative explanation for Delaware’s catastrophically high level of pedestrian carnage that does not require us to hypothesize that we have a unique class of moronic pedestrians compared to other states.

 To understand this alternative explanation we have to understand that the problem of dead pedestrians is not evenly distributed around the state.
 The problem is mostly not in Kent County or Sussex County.
 It’s mostly not a problem of Wilmington or Dover.
 Newark, with its 10s of thousands of UD students crowding its streets at all hours of the day and night, is also not the main locus of the problem.
 In Delaware, pedestrians are mostly being killed in suburban New Castle County.